 To avoid giving root access to users solely to enable them to work with SystemTap, use one of the following SystemTap groups.
-They are not available by default on SUSE Linux Enterprise, but you can create the groups and modify the access rights accordingly.
+They are not available by default on openSUSE Leap, but you can create the groups and modify the access rights accordingly.
+Also adjust the permissions of the staprun command if the security implications are appropriate for your environment.